zhengliyuan1987/zlynote/docs/src/guide/synced/stream_sync.rst

    :width: 80%
    :align: center

 The streamSync synchronizes all streams by sharing a same end-flag stream.
 Each input data stream has an end-flag stream.
-After sync, all ouput data streams share an end-flag stream and each output stream is a duplicate of an input stream.
+After sync, all ouput data streams share one end-flag stream and each output stream is a duplicate of an input stream.
 That is to say, before output an end-flag, each ouput stream should output a data from corresponding input stream.

-There are applicable conditions:
+..
+CAUTION::
+  Applicable conditions.
   1. It assumes the input elements in each input stream have the same number.
   2. The data type of input stream is same as the one of output.

-..
-CAUTION::
-   Notice the applicable conditions.